jdrch/Hardware/README.md

 ### How do you buy new PCs and parts?

 1. Go go OEM website
-2. Get part number
+2. Get OEM part number.
+Avoid products you can't find an OEM product page for; it's usually indicative of poor support
-3. Search Google shopping for part number
+3. Search Google Shopping for part number
 4. Select the in-stock store that has a rating of at least 4 stars with the lowest total price (including shipping)

 The above method can get you brand new stuff for as much as half off MSRP.